jappeace/methods-homework/cogniveProcessing/assignmentanwsers.md

 ## Did the staircases converge well?
 No mainly because I didn't want to do the experiment and started rigging it based on output.

+## Do you see any difference between the thresholds?
+Oblique had horrible performance compared to the rest.

+## Google it, does your experiment confirm this?
+Well yes, definitely, even while I tried to rig it to exit the experiments as quickly as possible, I had serious issues doing this with the oblique lines.

+# Moving & coloured stimuli